CarsonHerness/Trans-Histories-in-Latin-America/_posts/2020-04-27-enrique-favez.md

 ## Attempts to Reclaim “Enriqueta” Favez as a Feminist Pioneer

 At first glance, the story of an individual called Enriqueta Favez by historians and artists is a powerful one as the story of Cuba’s first female doctor.
-In _Por andar vestida de hombre, _Julio César González-Pagés writes that a woman named Enriqueta Favez, born Henrietta in Switzerland, arrived in Cuba in 1818 to practice medicine.
+In _Por andar vestida de hombre_, Julio César González-Pagés writes that a woman named Enriqueta Favez, born Henrietta in Switzerland, arrived in Cuba in 1818 to practice medicine.
 According to González-Pagés, Favez assumed a masculine identity in Paris and maintained it for his career, though it should be noted González-Pagés uses exclusively female pronouns to describe Favez.
 Favez married a woman named Juana de León, who later testified against him in a trial in which his housekeeper found him asleep and naked with the body of “a perfect and whole woman.”[^2] In the trial, Juana demanded Favez be publicly recognized as a woman and appropriately punished.
 He was found guilty and exiled after a failed suicide attempt.

 Contemporary scholarship and representatives of Enrique Favez fail to recognize him as a man.
 Attempting to reclaim him as a woman reproduces the violence done to Favez, subjecting his body and lived identity to continued interrogation.
 While working with the National Revolutionary Police of Cuba, González-Pagés produced overly feminized portraits of Favez that erased prominent scars and masculine features that others noticed about him in the trial and other observations.[^3] These portraits, which are included in his book, serve to confirm for the reader that Enrique Favez must have been and identified as a woman.
 Such portraits represent “another unwarranted examination by (academic and law enforcement) and results, once again, in his feminization,” as Juliana Martinez notes in “Dressed Like a Man?
 Of Language, Bodies, and Monsters in the Trial of Enrique/Enriqueta Favez and Its Contemporary Accounts.”[^4]